-My Maths is an online programme that we use for Maths Homework.
+Abacus and My Maths are two online programmes that we use for Maths Homework.

 The homework set will always be linked to what has been taught in class and will either consolidate learning or further challenge depending on the individual needs of the child.